faisalarbain/Alert/README.md

 ### Installation

-To get the lastest version of Theme simply require it in your `composer.json` file.
+To get the lastest version of Alert simply require it in your `composer.json` file.

 ~~~
 "faisal-arbain/alert": "dev-master"